 Then something interesting happens.
 Danny’s wife Amanda (Courtney Henggeler) comes out of the house to see what’s going on.
 She could have said “you’re right, Danny, he’s a bully!”
 Or she could have said, “you’re wrong, Danny, you should be the one apologizing after what your cousin Louie did.”

 But no. Here’s what Amanda says to her husband:

 Yeah, you two seem to have this pretty well in hand.
 It’s a normal Saturday afternoon, a couple of grown men about to kick each other into a pool.
 You know, as much as I would like to watch you and your childhood karate rival duke it out, I kinda don’t want to get any blood on the patio.
 So what do you say we try to resolve this over some breakfast instead?

 Instead of focusing on who is right about the facts, Amanda makes the guys see how silly they’re acting.

 “You wanna go inside?”
 Danny says.
 “I could eat,” Johnny replies.
 Situation defused.

 This, my friends, is emotional intelligence.
 Sometimes it’s not about the facts.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-Thomson Reuters named him a 2020 Texas “Super Lawyer”® for Business Litigation.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at Zach Wolfe Law Firm.
+Thomson Reuters named him a Texas “Super Lawyer”® for Business Litigation in 2020, 2021, and 2022.
 This post is dedicated to his wife Rebecca.